dojot/flowbroker/lib/samples/kelvin/README.md

 # About

-This is a Dojot's flowbroker node that converts a Celcius temperature measure into Kelvin.
+This is a Dojot's flowbroker node that converts a Celsius temperature measure into Kelvin.

 In the kelvin node, you will find: